mlhpdx/SimplestLoadBalancer/Readme.md

   -?, -h, --help                                     Show help and usage information
 ```

-In context of the image at the top of this document, the `--server-point` corresponds to "E1" (the client-facing external port).
+In context of the image at the top of this document, the `--server-point-range` corresponds to "E1" (the client-facing external port).

 To add and maintain targets send periodic UDP packets to the admin port (default 1111) on the first private IPv4 address configured on your machine.
 The packet format is very simple, consisting of a couple magic bytes to avoid spurrious adds, four bytes for an ipv4 address and two byes for the port number to target: